Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 Plus, we all know Eat Pray Love – one women’s journey for self-discovery – that sparked loads of wanderlust.

-So, if you are traveling to Asia via armchair or plane, what are the best Indonesian movies to watch?
+So, if you are traveling to Asia via armchair or plane, what are the best Indonesian movies to watch right now?
 Keep reading to find out!

 Don’t forget that you can travel to Indonesia with these books.